 Coach - A High School student or adult designated as the team adviser during the tournament.

 Drivers - Team members responsible for operating and controlling the Robot.
 Only the two drivers from a team are allowed to be in the Driver's Station during a match.

-- Driver Change Changing from the first to the second driver between 65 and 50 seconds remaining in the match. - Driver's Station The designated region where the drivers stand during the match.
-Along the back of the field, extending beyond the sides of field, but not extending onto the sides of the field. - False Start A robot moving before the match begins will be considered to have false started.
+Driver Change - Changing from the first to the second driver between 65 and 55 seconds remaining in the match.

+Driver's Station - The designated region where the drivers stand during the match.
+Along the back of the field, extending beyond the sides of field, but not extending onto the sides of the field.

+False Start - A robot moving before the match begins will be considered to have false started.
 A five-point penalty will be assessed for each robot that false starts.
-If the false start is severe, at the discretion of the referee, the robot may be disqualified. - Match A one minute and thirty second driver-controlled period.
-A match starts when the countdown goes to zero and the gong sounds - Pre-placement of Robots Each team is allowed to place their robot so that the robot is touching a wall within a Wall Goal - Remaining time bonus The number of seconds remaining on the clock when all mandatory tasks have been complemented and remotes are returned to the floor.
-45 points maximum - Robot Anything (which has passed inspection) a team places on the field prior to the start of a match. - Team Member Any of the participants that make up the team.
+If the false start is severe, at the discretion of the referee, the robot may be disqualified.

+Match - A one minute and thirty second driver-controlled period.
+A match starts when the countdown goes to zero and the gong sounds

+Pre-placement of Robots - Each team is allowed to place their robot so that the robot meets the starting requirement of this years game.

+Robot - Anything (which has passed inspection) a team places on the field prior to the start of a match.

+Team Member - Any of the participants that make up the team.
 Team members may assist the drivers with the pre-placement or pre-loading of the robot.
 Only the two drivers (per team) are allowed in the Driver's Station for the match.
 Not all games will have pre-placement and/or pre-loads.

-- Scoring 2.4
+Time bonus - The number of seconds remaining on the clock when all mandatory tasks have been complemented and remotes are returned to the floor and at least one team member calls time..
+30 points maximum.

+2.4 - Game Specific Definitions